 Statements concerning the operations and financial performance of the entire Apetit Group will only by issued by the Apetit Plc CEO or CFO, or the chairman of the Board of Directors.
 The company’s segment directors and experts may issue statements to a limited extent on matters falling within their sphere of responsibility.

 Apetit will not, as a rule, comment on any rumours circulating in public, or on the trend in the share price or on analysts’ forecasts.
 If a rumour could have a significant effect on the value of the company’s financial instruments, Apetit will assess the need to publish a stock exchange release to put right the rumour or significant errors in the information.
 If information materially affecting the value of the company’s financial instruments is prematurely leaked into the public domain, Apetit will publish a stock exchange release on the matter.

-Information about the analysts who follow the company is given on Apetit’s website.
 Independent assessments of the Apetit Group’s results, financial position and operations are produced and published by various third party representatives.
 Apetit is not responsible for such assessments and does not comment on them.
 If requested, the company may check the accuracy of the information in an analysis or report written by an analyst, but will not comment on the conclusions made.

 Apetit complies with the insider trading regulations of Nasdaq Helsinki Ltd. It also follows the insider trading regulations approved by the Apetit Board of Directors.